On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Introduction

-Given black-box Edge AI operators, the challenge now becomes: 1) Where (on what tiers) to deploy models in an Edge AI setting; 2) How to post-process models using operators to make them compatible with those tiers.
+Given black-box Edge AI operators, the challenge becomes: 1) Where (on which tiers) to deploy models in an Edge AI setting; and 2) How to post-process models using operators to make them compatible with those tiers.
 The combination of a choice of tier and operator forms an Edge AI deployment strategy.
-While there are so many deployment operators and tiers, right now MLOps engineers have to do trial and error to find the best configuration.
-Hence, this study tries to start up a catalog of empirical data to one day have recommendation systems to assist the MLOps Engineers of a given company in deciding which deployment strategy is the most appropriate for their context.
+While there are many deployment operators and tiers, MLOps Engineers currently rely on trial and error to find the best configuration.
+Hence, this study initiates a catalog of empirical data to eventually enable recommendation systems that assist MLOps Engineers in deciding the most appropriate deployment strategy for their context.